Railroads resist joining safety hotline because they want to be able to discipline workers

 Federal Railroad Administration chief Amit Bose told all the railroads' CEOs in a letter earlier this week that he believes participating in the program "will play a critical role in reducing risk across the railroad operating environment generally."

-Just last week, the Transportation Trades Department coalition that includes all the rail unions sent letters to the CEOs of Union Pacific, BNSF, Norfolk Southern, CPKC, Canadian National and CSX railroads urging them to follow through on their commitments to join the government hotline to help prevent another derailment like the one that generated a toxic black plume of smoke in East Palestine, Ohio, and forced thousands to evacuate their homes.
+Earlier this month, the Transportation Trades Department coalition that includes all the rail unions sent letters to the CEOs of Union Pacific, BNSF, Norfolk Southern, CPKC, Canadian National and CSX railroads urging them to follow through on their commitments to join the government hotline to help prevent another derailment like the one on Feb.
+3 that generated a toxic black plume of smoke in East Palestine, Ohio, and forced thousands to evacuate their homes.

 "Current federal data shows that approximately every three hours, there is a reportable injury.
 Approximately every eight hours, there is a derailment that reaches the FRA's reporting threshold of $11,500 in damage," said Greg Regan, president of the Transportation Trades Department coalition.
 "In other words, three times every day there could be another East Palestine.
 But we believe this program could help mitigate such future disasters."